 - Be aware of the possibility of having assumptions (biases) and mistakes within the truth that we believe.

-- Be aware that we might be at the center of propaganda.
+- Be aware that we might be at the centre of propaganda.

 - Recognize that there is no such thing as a completely neutral and impartial source of information.

 - Distinguish between “facts” and “opinions” or “assumptions” within information.